 Visit time: 30 mins – 1 hour

-🍕 Insider Tip: You’ll see many restaurants inside Piazza Navona, and many waiters will try to lure you into them.
+🍕 Insider Tip: There are many restaurants inside Piazza Navona, and waiters will try to lure you in.
 The vast majority of the restaurants in this square are tourist traps — not authentic and excessively pricey as well.
-You’ll find plenty of great, authentic restaurants in the historic center, so I don’t recommend eating here.
+You’ll find plenty of great, authentic restaurants elsewhere in the historic center, so I don’t recommend eating here.

 5 min walk from Piazza Navona

-Today, the Pantheon is also the burial place of important Italian figures such as Vittorio Emanuele II (the first king of Italy) and Renaissance artists like Raphael.
-This monument also continues to function as a church and Catholic Mass is regularly held there.
+Today, the Pantheon is the burial place of important Italian figures such as Vittorio Emanuele II (the first king of Italy) and Renaissance artists like Raphael.
+This monument also continues to function as a church, and Catholic Mass is regularly held there.

 3. Piazza del Campidoglio (Capitoline Hill)

 At the top of the Capitoline Hill — the most important of Rome’s seven hills — lies Piazza del Campidoglio, the first modern square designed in the Eternal City, by no other than famous sculptor Michelangelo.